-Winter is well on its way and the weather is turning colder everyday.
-While for most of us, this simply means donning some extra warm clothing, the elderly may need to pay more attention and select clothes that are specially designed to keep them warm.
+Winter is well on its way, and the weather is turning colder every day.
+For most of us, this simply means donning some extra warm clothing.
+But, the elderly may need to select clothes specially designed to keep them warm.

-This is because the elderly don’t just feel the cold more than others but are experiencing a drop in body temperature when they are exposed to cooler temperatures, even for a short period of time.
-Their bodies are unable to generate heat the same way they used to for many different reasons.
+This is because the elderly don’t just feel the cold more than others but experience a drop in body temperature when exposed to cooler temperatures, even for a short period.
+Their bodies cannot generate heat the same way they used to for many different reasons.

 In addition, the loss of the layer of fat just under the skin combined with thinner skin means they no longer benefit from being insulated.
 Insulation not only prevents cold from seeping in but helps retain heat better.

-Clothing is therefore critical to fulfill the role of lost insulation.
+Clothing is, therefore, critical to fulfilling the role of lost insulation.

 6 Ideas for Warm Clothing for Elderly People

 Between 40% and 45% of our body heat is lost through our heads.
-Wearing a head covering during winter is therefore critical to staying warm.
-Although hats for elderly men and women are traditional, beanies are a good solution to keep the head warmer and prevent heat loss.
+Wearing a head covering during winter is, therefore, critical to staying warm.
+Although hats for older men and women are traditional, beanies are an excellent solution to keep the head warmer and prevent heat loss.

-This is because the beanie provides a layer of protection for the entire head and not just the top of the head as well as covering the ears.
+This is because the beanie protects the entire head, not just the top but covering the ears.

 Knitted woolen beanies are ideal because wool is especially good at retaining heat.
-A lining on the inside of the beanie provides an additional layer of protection against the cold and wind.
+A lining inside the beanie provides an additional layer of protection against the cold and wind.